thegetty/quire-docs/content/documentation/getting-started.md

 #### 📁 static

 The `static` directory includes anything that will be included in your final publication, but that doesn’t have to first be processed through Quire’s {{< q-def "static-site generator" >}}.
-By default, this includes a `css` directory for directly overriding theme styles (read more in [*Customizing Styles*](/documentation/styles-customization/)); a `downloads` directory for the multiple Quire formats ([*Outputting & Deploying Your Site*](/documentation/multiformat-output/)); and an `img` directory for all image and other media assets ([*Figure Images*](/documentation/figure-images/)).
+By default, this includes a `css` directory for directly overriding theme styles (read more in [*Customizing Styles*](/documentation/styles-customization/)); a `downloads` directory for the multiple Quire formats ([*Output Your Project*](/documentation/multiformat-output/)); and an `img` directory for all image and other media assets ([*Figure Images*](/documentation/figure-images/)).

 #### 📄 README.md

 The `README.md` file is a code convention, and is a free space for information about the publication. **It is not used in the output Quire publication at all.** However, if you host your Quire project on {{< q-def "GitHub" >}} or other similar `git` project management sites, the `README.md` file is used for the repository’s front page description.
 Often it will include notes on development, on what usage is allowed, on how issues will be handled, and if contributions should be considered.
-Read more in [*Outputting & Deploying Your Site*](/documentation/multiformat-output/).

 ## Files for Developers